boardx/BoardXFabric/README.md

-# this project will be moved to https://github.com/boardx/canvasx
+# this project is moved to https://github.com/boardx/canvasx

 # x-canvas